-However, if you’re an outdoor photographer, understanding whether you’re going to get soft-edged shadows or hard-edged shadows is pretty simple.
+However, if you’re an outdoor photographer, knowing the best times to shoot outside will help you determine whether you’re going to get soft-edged shadows or hard-edged shadows.

 And shooting early in the day (just after sunrise) or late in the day (just after sunset) offers something between these two extremes:

 Nice, perceptible shadows, but shadows that aren’t very hard-edged.

 Now let’s look at some tips for beautiful shadow photography.

 Carefully Position Your Subject for the Best Shadows

 Shadow photography is all about positioning.